sanity-io/assist/plugin/README.md

 When the document translation feature is enabled, AI Assist will go through the document field by field, translating all string and portable text fields into the language specified in the document's language field.

-This works well with [@sanity/document-internationalization](https://github.com/sanity-io/document-internationalization), where documents are duplicated from a source language and set a hidden language field.
+This works especially well with [@sanity/document-internationalization](https://github.com/sanity-io/document-internationalization), which uses a strategy of creating copies of the source document for each separate language to be translated into and uses a hidden string field to set the language for each copy.

-AI assist allows editors to translate these documents into the desired language immediately.
+AI Assist allows editors to translate these documents into the desired language immediately.

 ### Configure document translations

 To enable full document translations, set `translate.document.languageField` to the path of the language field in your documents.

-All documents with a language field will get a "Translate document" instruction added to the assist drop-down for the document.
+All documents with a corresponding language field will get a "Translate document" instruction added to the AI Assist drop-down for the document.

-To limit which document types get "Translate document" further, provide `translate.document.documentTypes` with an array of document type names.
+To further limit which document types should be enabled for translation instructions, provide an array of document type names to `translate.document.documentTypes`.

 If the studio is using [@sanity/document-internationalization](https://github.com/sanity-io/document-internationalization), these options should be the same as those used for that plugin.